Political Campaign Glossary: Election Management Campaign Terms

 Tracking Poll:

-These are problematic polls undertaken at regular intervals for understanding a particular trend or level of support for the candidate over some time.
+These are problematic polls undertaken at regular intervals to understand a particular trend or level of support for the candidate over some time.

 Vote goal: